Akira (manga): Characters

-Kaneda (born September 5, 2003), full name Shōtarō Kaneda (金田 正太郎, Kaneda Shōtarō), is the main protagonist of Akira.
+Kaneda (born September 5, 2003), full name Shotaro Kaneda (金田 正太郎, Kaneda Shōtarō), is the main protagonist of Akira.
 He is an antiheroic, brash, carefree delinquent and the leader of a motorcycle gang.
 Kaneda is best friends with Tetsuo, a member who he has known since childhood, but their friendship was ruined after Tetsuo gained and abused his psychic powers.
 He becomes involved with the terrorist resistance movement and forms an attraction for their member Kei, which eventually develops into a strong romantic bond between the two.
 During the events of volume 3, Kaneda is surrounded by the explosion caused by Akira and is transported to a place "beyond this world", according to Lady Miyako.
 Kaneda returns at the end of volume 4, and alongside the Colonel, Joker, Ryu, Kai, Miyako, the Espers and Kei, they take down Tetsuo.
 Kaneda is ranked as #11 on IGN's Top 25 Anime Characters of All Time list.